Marizanne Kapp

 Marizanne Kapp (/mɑːriːˈzɑːn ˈkæp/ mah-ree-ZAHN-_-KAP, [mɑːriˈzɑːn_ˈkæp]; born 4 January 1990) is a South African international cricketer who plays for South Africa national women's cricket team.
-She was the first cricketer for South Africa to take a hat-trick in a Women's Twenty20 International match.
+She was the first female cricketer to take a hat-trick in a T20 match for South Africa.

 Career

 In December 2017, she was named as one of the players in the ICC Women's ODI Team of the Year.

 In March 2018, she was one of fourteen players to be awarded a national contract by Cricket South Africa ahead of the 2018–19 season.
 In September 2018, she took her 100th wicket in WODIs, during the series against the West Indies.

 In October 2018, she was named in South Africa's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 She was the leading run-scorer for South Africa in the tournament, with 98 runs in four matches.

 In November 2018, she was named in the Sydney Sixers' squad for the 2018–19 Women's Big Bash League season.
 In May 2019, in the first WODI against Pakistan, Kapp became the third cricketer for South Africa to play in 100 WODI matches.

 In September 2019, she was named in the M van der Merwe XI squad for the inaugural edition of the Women's T20 Super League in South Africa.
 In January 2020, she was named in South Africa's squad for the 2020 ICC Women's T20 World Cup in Australia.
 On 23 July 2020, Kapp was named in South Africa's 24-woman squad to begin training in Pretoria, ahead of their tour to England.
 In 2021, she was drafted by Oval Invincibles for the inaugural season of The Hundred.

 In February 2022, she was named in South Africa's team for the 2022 Women's Cricket World Cup in New Zealand.
 On 14 March 2022, in South Africa's World Cup match against England, Kapp took her first five-wicket haul in WODI cricket.

 In April 2022, she was bought by the Oval Invincibles for the 2022 season of The Hundred in England.
 They later won the competition and she was named Player of the Match for her match-winning innings in the final.

 In May 2022, she played two matches for the Falcons team at the 2022 FairBreak Invitational T20 in Dubai, United Arab Emirates.
-In the final of the Invitational, against the Tornadoes team, she made 67* with six fours and two sixes, and was awarded player of the match, but her outstanding performance was not enough to prevent the Tornadoes from winning the tournament.
+In the final of the Invitational, against the Tornadoes team, she made 67* with six fours and two sixes, and was awarded player of the match, but her outstanding performance failed to prevent the Tornadoes from winning the tournament.